-- 1. It is the sanction that penalises the team whose representatives are shown a blue or red card. - 2.
-A blue card is a two (2) minute period. - 3.
-A red card is a four (4) minute period. - 4.
-When a team suffers a period of inferiority it can only have four (4) players on the rink, if it decides to play without a goalkeeper or, three (3) players and one (1) goalkeeper.
+- 1. It is the sanction that penalises the team whose representatives are shown a blue or red card.

+- 2. A blue card is a two (2) minute period.

+- 3. A red card is a four (4) minute period.

-- 5. When a card is shown to a player on the bench or any other member on it, the coach has to withdraw one of the players from the rink.
-This player will be placed on the substitute bench and is able to participate in the match. - 6.
-The auxiliary referee will notify the delegate of the sanctioned team when the time ends. - 7.
-The beginning of the period of inferiority is the moment the match is restarted. - 8.
-The period of inferiority ends when: - a.
-The sanctioned team is scored on.
-In this case a player enters the rink, but the player who was shown the card cannot re-enter because they are serving the temporary suspension, and will have to serve the entire sanction. - 1) The substitute player can enter the rink immediately after the goal. - 2) When a team playing in inferiority scores a goal, the goal does not end the period in inferiority. - b.
-The duration of the period of inferiority ends. - 9.
-If another member of the same team is shown a blue or red card, their team will be sanctioned with a second period in inferiority, taking into account that: - a.
+- 4. When a team suffers a period of inferiority it can only have four (4) players on the rink, if it decides to play without a goalkeeper or, three (3) players and one (1) goalkeeper. - 5.
+The auxiliary referee will notify the delegate of the sanctioned team when the time ends. - 6.
+The beginning of the period of inferiority is the moment the match is restarted. - 7.
+The period of inferiority ends when the duration of the period of inferiority ends. - 8.
+If another player of the same team is shown a blue or red card, their team will be sanctioned with a second period in inferiority, taking into account that: - a.
 Corresponding substitutions must be made. - b.
 If the match can continue, the offender's team is sanctioned with an additional inferiority period, with the duration of two (2) minutes if the team's offender was shown a blue card; or four (4) minutes if the offender is shown a red card. - c.
 This second period of inferiority begins when the first one ends. - d.
-The end of the second period of inferiority occurs the sanctioned team is scored on, or the duration of the period ends. - 10.
-When the same team suffers a third or subsequent sanction, before having served the two periods in inferiority, the main referees will have to: - a.
-Make the corresponding substitutions. - b.
-If the match can continue, the offender's team is punished with: - 1) An additional period of inferiority for each of the infractions committed by their representatives, each of them lasting five (5) minutes, regardless of the sanction that has been given to each of the offenders. - 2) Each of the team's additional inferiority periods begins when the previous inferiority period ends. - c.
-The end of each of the additional periods in inferiority occurs when the sanctioned team is scored on or the duration of the period runs out. - 11.
-When the two teams have the same number of players on the rink and at the same time of the match the suspension or expulsion of the same number of members in each team occurs, the period of inferiority is not given.
-The following procedures must be followed:
+The end of the second period of inferiority occurs at the end of the period.